max-comp/student-help-buddy/Read Me.md

 ![StudentBuddy concept01](https://github.com/user-attachments/assets/6ea302d8-9d1e-49ea-9c73-642cccb9f1f2)

-Implementation Plan to include equipment needed

-Testing approach – how did you plan your software and hardware testing as well as evidence of tests carried out.
+Testing approach – how did you plan your software and hardwaretesting as well as evidence of tests carried out.

+Testing software--
+We sadly couldn't efficiently test the software due to only finding the correct LCD screen type on a virtual service called wokwi later on

+Thankfully as this project continues we can get more adept at it and use all it's functionalities

+Testing hardware--
+Testing hardware was also inefficient due to only having access to the arduino yuns during class times

+It was still very possible and during these times I was able to measure and 3D print the casing and assemble the parts during class to test it out 👍

+Security measures--

 Blynk Cloud has multiple layers of security, it means our network security was already protected sufficiently on the network side.